tylrcarr/pro-project-winter-2016/README.md

-# SkilStak Pro Project Boilerplate
+# YOUR PROJECT TITLE, SkilStak Pro Winter|Fall|Summer YEAR

 *Text in italics is for explanation and can be deleted.*